What Is An Escrow Waiver And Should You Get One?

 To qualify for an escrow waiver on a conventional loan, you’ll generally need:

-- No recent delinquencies
+• No recent mortgage delinquencies

 FHA Loans